Vivek-Lahole/next_dashboard_app/README.md

 ## Basic Next App

-Created a Dashboard for invoices
+Created a Dashboard for invoices using NextJS framework